Human Composting Statistics

 Human composting statistics

-Human composting is currently legal in five states: Washington, Oregon, California, Vermont and Colorado.
+Human composting is currently legal in seven states: Washington, Oregon, California, Vermont, Nevada, Colorado and New York.

-Human composting is available beyond these five states.
+Human composting is available beyond these seven states.
 Residents of states that have not yet legalized body composting can arrange for transportation across state lines.

 Green funeral statistics